ctg123/ctg-site/content/project/wordpress-with-lamp-stack/index.md

   focal_point: Smart
   preview_only: false
 ---

-This Playbook will install a WordPress Content Management System (CMS) wiithin a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
+This Playbook will install a WordPress Content Management System (CMS) within a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
 The LAMP versioning highlights the following for each layer:

-- **Linux** - Ubuntu 18.04 ( 1 Virtual machine designated as the master node and two managed nodes for hosting the WordPress CMS).
+* **Linux** - Ubuntu 18.04 ( 1 Virtual machine designated as the master node and two managed nodes for hosting the WordPress CMS).
 Vagrant and VirtualBox create these machines.
-- **Apache2** - The Apache HTTP server is the most widely-used web server in the world.
+* **Apache2** - The Apache HTTP server is the most widely-used web server in the world.
 It provides many powerful features, including dynamically loadable modules, robust media support, and extensive integration with other popular software.
-- **MySQL 5.7** - MySQL is the world’s most popular open-source relational database management system.
+* **MySQL 5.7** - MySQL is the world’s most popular open-source relational database management system.
-- **PHP 7.4** - PHP is a popular general-purpose scripting language that is especially suited to web development.
+* **PHP 7.4** - PHP is a popular general-purpose scripting language that is especially suited to web development.

 ## Create Vagrant private network